Tell your Parliamentarians to respect our end-of-life rights:

 In the Netherlands, where assisted dying for mental disorders has been available for 20 years, only 1% of assisted deaths have been approved for those suffering from a mental disorder.

-Add your name and tell your Member of Parliament and Senators that you support medical assistance in dying for those suffering from a grievous and irremediable mental disorder.
+Add your name and tell your Member of Parliament and the members of the AMAD committee that you support medical assistance in dying for those suffering from a grievous and irremediable mental disorder.
 If you are living with a mental disorder or have close experience with a loved one who suffers/suffered from a mental disorder, we encourage you to include that in your letter.

 Empower.
 Inform.
 Protect your rights.